When Is the Best Time

 Safety Advice for the Viewing Platforms - Wheelchair Accessibility

 The viewing platforms are wheelchair accessible, especially the north and south at the river mouth close to the lodge.
-Shortly before the falls, the Brooks Falls and Riffles are not paved and therefore a bit muddy in poor weather conditions.
+Shortly before the falls, the Brooks Falls and Riffles are not paved and, therefore, a bit muddy in poor weather conditions.
 There is one platform at the falls, one shortly before the falls and three at the mouth of Brooks River.
-The platforms are closed and not accessible for safety reasons from 10 pm to 7 am.
-It is more than one mile - two km to walk to Brooks Falls platform
+The platforms are closed and not accessible for safety reasons from 10 p.m. to 7 a.m.
+Walking to Brooks Falls platforms is more than one mile - two km.
+Walking Map from Brooks Falls Lodge to Riffles and Falls Platform Locus Map

 - Stay on the trail to the viewing platform